joelhawksley/identity/components-2020/slides.md

 ---

-> "In object-oriented programming, encapsulation refers to the *bundling of data with the methods that operate on that data*, or the *restricting of direct access* to some of an object's components."
+> "In object-oriented programming, encapsulation refers to the **bundling of data with methods** that operate on that data, or the **restricting of direct access** to some of an object's components."

 ^ read quote